ChrisWhealy/DistributedSystemNotes/Lecture 04.md

 ![Lamport Clock Message Send 1](./img/L4%20LC%20Msg%20Send%203.png)

-As you can see, the value of each process' Lamport Clock increases monotonically (that is, the value only ever stays the same, or gets bigger &mdash; they can never get smaller!)
+As you can see, the value of each process' Lamport Clock increases monotonically (that is, the value only ever stays the same, or gets bigger &mdash; it can never get smaller!)

 ## Reasoning About Lamport Clock Values